 Question: Should I include the amount in box 10, Dependent Care Benefits, of my Form W-2 when calculating my income?

-The information shown in box 10 of your W-2 is the total amount of dependent care benefits that your employer paid to you or incurred on your behalf.
-Any amount over $5,000 ($2,500 in the case of a separate return filed by a married individual) is also included in box 1.
+Box 10 of your W-2 shows the total amount of dependent care benefits that your employer paid to you or incurred on your behalf.
+Amounts over $5,000 ($2,500 in the case of a separate return filed by a married individual) are also included in box 1.

-You may be able to exclude these benefits from your income.
-You must complete Part III of Form 2441 (.pdf), Child and Dependent Care Expenses, to claim the exclusion.
-You cannot use Form 1040EZ (.pdf), Income Tax Return for Single and Joint Filers With No Dependents.
+You must complete Part III of Form 2441, Child and Dependent Care Expenses, to figure the amount, if any, that you can exclude from your income.
+You can't use Form 1040EZ, Income Tax Return for Single and Joint Filers With No Dependents, to claim this exclusion.

-- Instructions for Form 2441 (.pdf), Child and Dependent Care Expenses
+- Instructions for Form 2441, Child and Dependent Care Expenses

-- Can You Claim the Child and Dependent Care Credit?
+- Am I Eligible to Claim the Child and Dependent Care Credit?